From a Wiccan/Neopagan perspective

 Thus, many view all non-

-Christian religions (Buddhism, Hinduism, Islam as well as Neopaganism) as forms of
+Christian religions (Buddhism, Hinduism, Islam as well as Wicca and other Neopagan religions) as forms of

 Satanism.
-By equating Neopagan religions with their view of Satanism as
+During the 1980's and early 1990's. many equating Neopagan religions with their view of Satanism as

 perpetrators of Satanic Ritual Abuse, many

-fundamentalists naturally assume that Wiccans, Druids, etc. perform the most hideous and
+fundamentalists naturally assumed that Wiccans, Druids, etc. perform the most hideous and

 obscene criminal acts at Halloween.
 These beliefs are profoundly hurtful, untrue, and are